mariango2/script.trakt.mod/README.md

 #### Creating logfiles

-- To create a logfile, enable the debug setting in Kodi AND script.trakt, otherwise the logfile won't show any data from script.trakt.
+- To create a logfile, enable the debug setting in Kodi AND script.trakt.mod, otherwise the logfile won't show any data from script.trakt.mod.
 Check the [Kodi documentation](http://kodi.wiki/view/Log_file) if you don't know where your logfile can be found.

 #### Invoke sync via jsonrpc